Varying-Vagrant-Vagrants/VVV/README.md

 ### Now What?
 Now that you're up and running with a default configuration, start poking around and modifying things.

-1. Access the server with `vagrant ssh` in your `vagrant-local-dev` directory.
+1. Access the server with `vagrant ssh` from your `vagrant-local-dev` directory.
 You can do pretty much anything you would do with a standard Ubuntu installation on a full server.
 1. Destroy the box and start from scratch (don't worry, the initial ~600MB file will be cached on your machine ) with `vagrant destroy`
 1. Power off the box with `vagrant halt` or suspend it with `vagrant suspend` - if you suspend it, you can bring it back quickly with `vagrant resume`
 1. Start modifying and adding local files to fit your needs.